 Ensuring good hearing health helps to promote the quality of life you deserve.
 If you ever feel some of these negative feelings are being provoked as a result of your hearing—or lack thereof—it’s perhaps a good time to contact Eargo to learn more.
 We have a team of experts to help guide you on your journey.
 There are many things that stress us out in today’s world, but hearing loss doesn’t have to be one of them.

 Eargos are designed for adults with mild to moderate high-frequency hearing loss.
 Our cutting-edge hearing devices are designed to work well for adults who need more clarity as opposed to more volume.

 We take pride on making everything easy for you so you can focus on hearing better.
 Getting started is easy.
-Just call us and one of our experts will review your hearing issues with you and let you know if Eargo is right for you.
+Just call us and one of our experts will review your hearing issues with you and let you know if Eargos are right for you.
 If it's a match, you can order your Eargos over the phone or online at eargo.com.
 Your Eargo devices will arrive within a few days, charged and ready to go.
 Our hearing aids have 4 pre-set listening profiles that address the most common mild to moderate hearing loss, that are easily changed by double-tapping your ear.
 No switches or tiny knobs to turn.
-Best of all, no matter how-tech savvy you are, we have a team of licensed hearing professionals available for additional support when you need it.
+Best of all, no matter how-tech savvy you are, we have a team of hearing professionals available for additional support when you need it.
 If you're more of the self-serve type, our video library covers everything about your Eargo hearing aids, and you can check them out at eargo.com/guides.

 At Eargo, we’ve designed and built hearing aids that are easy to use, rechargeable, and virtually invisible with a natural sound quality from its completely-in-the-canal placement when worn.
 While there are many differences in technology and design of hearing aids available online, Eargo’s design, attention to the user’s experience, and customer support set us apart.